A BRIEF HISTORY OF BEDFORD, ENGLAND

 DANISH AND SAXON BEDFORD

 However Bedfordshire was recaptured by the English king Edward in 915 AD.
 He then created another burh or fortified settlement south of the river.
 A ditch called the kings ditch surrounded it.
-Afterwards Bedford prospered.
+Afterward, Bedford prospered.
 It was more than just a fortified settlement.
 It also had a weekly market and a mint.
-However Bedford was pillaged by the Danes in 1010.
+However, Bedford was pillaged by the Danes in 1010.

 BEDFORD IN THE MIDDLE AGES

 In the Middle Ages Bedford was a small market town with a population of probably no more than 1,500.
-To us it would seem tiny.
-Even by the standards of the time Bedford was small and unimportant town.
+To us, it would seem tiny.
+Even by the standards of the time, Bedford was a small and unimportant town.

 In 1166 Bedford was given a charter (a document granting the townspeople certain rights).
 In the Middle Ages Bedford had a weekly market and an annual fair.
 In those days fairs were like markets but they were held only once a year.
 People would come from all over Bedfordshire to attend a Bedford fair.

-The main industry in Bedford was making wool.
+The main industry in Medieval Bedford was making wool.
 Wool was woven in the town.
 Then it was fulled.
 That means the wool was cleaned and thickened by pounding it in a mixture of clay and water.
-Afterwards the wool was dyed.
+Afterward, the wool was dyed.

 Henry VIII closed the friary and the priory in Bedford.
-However during the 16th and 17th centuries Bedford grew in size.
-By the mid-17th century Bedford probably had a population of about 2,000.
+However, during the 16th and 17th centuries, Bedford grew in size.
+By the mid-17th century, Bedford probably had a population of about 2,000.
 This was despite outbreaks of the plague in 1575-76 and 1578-79.
-(Like all Tudor towns Bedford suffered from plague.
-However although each time plague struck it killed many people the population always recovered).
+(Like all Tudor towns Bedford suffered from the plague.
+However, although each time plague struck it killed many people the population always recovered).